 Sometimes – depending on the chiropodist’s observations and your needs – the chiropodist may use a Video Gait Analysis machine to help examine your gait.

 Foot assessments and chiropody services are not covered by OHIP.

 Treatment and procedures by a chiropodist are covered – in full or in part – by most private extended health benefits plans.
 Each insurance company has their own stipulations about what and how much they will cover.
 If you are unsure about your benefits and coverage for chiropodist services, please contact your insurance company directly, or check with your employer’s HR department to receive a breakdown of your policy.

-Medical footwear products prescribed by the chiropodist during your assessment, such as compression stockings, custom orthotics, stock item orthopaedic footwear or modified orthopaedic footwear, may also be covered by your private insurance in full or in part.
+Medical footwear products prescribed by the chiropodist during your assessment, such as custom orthotics, stock item orthopaedic footwear or modified orthopaedic footwear, may also be covered by your private insurance in full or in part.
 These would likely be covered under a separate line item than assessments and services.

 We strongly recommend verifying your benefits coverage directly with your insurance company prior to your appointment.

 Non-prescription over-the-counter products are NOT covered by insurance.